Aniketroy2002/Juspay_automation/README.md

 #Working Procedure.

-1. Opens the Flipkart Website: The script navigates to Flipkart.
+1. Opens the Flipkart Website using selenium webdriver.

-2. Navigates to the Login Page: It clicks on the login button in the navigation bar to redirect to the login page.
+2. Open theflipkart Page: It clicks on the login button in the navigation bar to redirect to the login page.

 3. User Input for OTP: It provides the phone number to initiate the OTP (One Time Password) process, allowing the user to manually enter the OTP for login.

-4. Search for a Product: Once logged in, it searches for a specific product.
+4. Search for a Product: Once logged in, it searches for a specific product from the search bar.

-5. Select and Open the Product: After searching, it clicks on the product to open the product details page.
+5. Select and Open the Product: After searching, it clicks on the product to open the product details page and its url.

 6. Click Buy Now: It clicks on the "Buy Now" button to initiate the purchase process.